Multiple Approximate-Response Agents (MARA): Fast Near-Optimal Primal Recovery for Distributed Optimization: Numerical results

-\paragraph{Number of responses $N$} As discussed in \S\ref{sec-approx-oracle}, the primal point returned by the primal recovery method is a convex combination of $N_i$ $\epsilon$-suboptimal primal points for each agent $i=1, \ldots, K$.
-Increasing $N_i$ therefore enlarges the convex hull of the candidate primal points, implying a faster reduction in residuals.
 This behavior is observed in our numerical experiments, see Figures \ref{fig-ra-N-vary}, \ref{fig-ap-N-vary}, \ref{fig-ot-N-vary} and \ref{fig-mcf-N-vary}.
-For example, as shown in Figure \ref{fig-mcf-N-vary}, (excluding the initial iteration), the primal recovery method with $\epsilon_p=10\%$ and $N=10$ finds a primal feasible primal point at iteration $137$, much slower than the method with $\epsilon_p=10\%$ and $N=50$, which takes $81$ iterations.
+For example, as shown in Figure \ref{fig-mcf-N-vary}, (excluding the initial iteration), MARA with $\epsilon_p=10\%$ and $N=10$ finds a primal feasible primal point at iteration $137$, much slower than the method with $\epsilon_p=10\%$ and $N=50$, which takes $81$ iterations.
 Their best suboptimalities for feasible points for two methods are comparable, $0.10\%$ and $0.13\%$, respectively.
 The results of this section suggest it might be beneficial to split the budget of samples $N_i$ across oracles with different suboptimality.